mparrett/mattphp/README.md

 # MattPHP

-My little web framework.
-Hopefully the last one I ever need to write for PHP.
+My little toy web framework.
+Hopefully the last one I ever feel compelled to write for PHP.

 ## Versioning